 Conclusion

 Because your day job is more than likely keeping you busy, it’s easy to put a lot of extra pressure on yourself.
-Make sure you remember that—as well as remembering that your small business needs a leader, not a dictator.
+Make sure you remember that—as well as remember that your small business needs a leader, not a dictator.
 Many people are surprised to learn that 90% of CEOs in small businesses are part-time or have outside employment.
 Don’t go into business expecting to be able to shoulder everything singlehandedly.
 From day one, know what you do and don’t do well, and find people who can fill in where you need help; they might not even be part of your company yet!
 The most important thing for any small business owner is to stay realistic about their responsibilities and abilities.
 The second most important thing?
 Have fun with it!